 d.
 Non-Solicitation.
-Employee agrees that, during the Restricted Period, Employee shall not, directly or indirectly, other than in connection with the proper performance of Employee's duties in Employee's capacity as an employee of the Company: (i) solicit or induce, or attempt to solicit or induce, directly or indirectly, any employee of the Company Group to leave the employ of the Company Group; (ii) hire any current or former employee of the Company Group or assist in the hiring of any such employee by any person, association or entity not affiliated with the Company Group; or (iii) induce, solicit or encourage any customer or potential customer of the Company Group to cease doing business with the Company Group) or do business with Employee (unless for the benefit of a member of the Company Group) or any business competitive with the Company Group.
+Employee agrees that, during the Restricted Period, Employee shall not, directly or indirectly, other than in connection with the proper performance of Employee's duties in Employee's capacity as an employee of the Company: (i) solicit or induce, or attempt to solicit or induce, or assist any third party to solicit or induce, directly or indirectly, any employee of the Company Group to leave the employ of the Company Group; (ii) hire any current or former employee of the Company Group or assist in the hiring of any such employee by any person, association or entity not affiliated with the Company Group; or (iii) induce, solicit or encourage any customer or potential customer of the Company Group to cease doing business with the Company Group) or any business competitive with the Company Group.
 For purposes of this Agreement, a "potential customer or client" is any person or entity with whom any member of the Company Group is, at the time of Employee's termination of employment, or was, during the one-year period immediately preceding such termination, engaged in discussions regarding one or more possible transactions with the Company Group.
 Employee shall not be prohibited from advertising to the general public any employment opportunities or requests for consultancy services (which advertisements are not targeted at employees or independent contractors of the Company Group).